ZohaJaved098/ngo-cms/README.md

 npm run dev
 ```

-💻 The frontend will start on http://localhost:5173 (or similar — Vite handles it)
+💻 The frontend will start on

 ## ✅ You're all set!